t1/deployer/docs/tutorial.md

 # Tutorial

 After you've read the 1-Minute-Tutorial in the README, you can already nicely install and update deployables.
-But the deployer can do much more, and this tutorial will show you how to basically configure resources, how to combine them into bundles, and how to integrate it all into a CI or even CD pipeline.
+But the deployer can do more, and this tutorial will show you how to configure resources, how to combine them into bundles, and how to integrate it all into a CI or even CD pipeline.

-'Resources' are all the things that the deployer can change, e.g. applications (deployables like `war` files) as well as loggers, etc.
+'Resources' are all the things that the deployer can change, e.g. deployables (`war` files, etc.) as well as loggers, etc.

 ## GET config

 Before we start, you can also _read_ the currently effective configuration by simply GETting `http://localhost:8080/deployer`.
-This resource provides a concise overview of the relevant configuration without providing confidential data like passwords.
-Still it may not be wise to make this information freely available in the internet.
+This resource provides a concise overview of the relevant configuration without providing confidential data like passwords (it may still not be wise to make this information freely available in the internet).

 ## Undeploy & Manage